ray-project/ray/doc/source/rllib/rllib-advanced-api.rst

 evaluation purposes (see :ref:`CustomEvaluation`).

-The following are example excerpts from different Algorithms' configs (see rllib/algorithms/algorithm.py) to setup different exploration behaviors:
+The following are example excerpts from different Algorithms' configs (see ``rllib/algorithms/algorithm.py``) to setup different exploration behaviors:

+..
+TODO move to doc_code and make it use algo configs.
 .. code-block:: python

     # All of the following configs go into Algorithm.config.